-What: The Microsoft Dynamics connection allows you to synchronize visitor data between BlueConic and Microsoft Dynamics 365 online (back and forth) in real-time.
+What: The Microsoft Dynamics CRM connection allows you to synchronize visitor data between BlueConic and Microsoft Dynamics 365 online (back and forth) in real time.

 Why: CRM data integrated into BlueConic is prime material for segmentation and personalization.
 BlueConic features a unique data collection engine that captures data at the customer level for known and anonymous users.
 For known users, or once a user becomes known, having this data in your CRM will arm your call center and other communication platforms with relevant details about your customers' explicit and implicit intents.

 Microsoft Dynamics 365 online is required for this connection.

 Getting the connection with Microsoft Dynamics 365 up and running is divided in two parts:

 In order for BlueConic to connect with Dynamics, BlueConic needs to be registered in Azure Active Directory (Azure AD) and to have this registration data configured in the BlueConic connection.
 You'll need to follow the steps below and record some data along the way.

 This guide tries to enable you to fully install this connection on your own, however BlueConic can not give support on the configuration of Azure AD.
 If you have a non-standard installation, this guide tries to provide you with a solution, but in the end BlueConic is limited to what tools Microsoft provides, and you may need to contact a Microsoft partner or representative.